gbrault/jpjwidgets/README.md

 # jpjwidgets
-Jupyter Python+Javascript Widgets: link javascript variables with Kernel Python variables
+Jupyter Python+Javascript Widgets: link javascript variables with Kernel Python variables and vice-versa

 ## If you want